← Blog

 Here's the part we found especially validating: both experts agree that apps for beginners like Duolingo can be helpful but only as a supplement.
 They can help you get started with basic sentences, but they don't offer real-life feedback or the unpredictability of actual conversation or content.

-That's exactly how we designed LanguageLeveler to work: not as a one-size-fits-all solution, but as a bridge between structured study and real-world language and more focused on intermediate learners.
+That's exactly how we designed LanguageLeveler to work: not as a one-size-fits-all solution, but as a bridge between structured study and real-world language use, focused specifically on intermediate learners.

 Here's how LanguageLeveler aligns with expert recommendations:

-• Authentic Reading: Dive into complete stories and books, encountering language naturally.
+• Authentic Reading: Dive into complete stories and books in Italian, Dutch, or English, encountering language naturally in context.

-• Targeted Vocabulary: Learn new vocabulary in context, making it easier to retain and recall.
+• Targeted Vocabulary: Learn new vocabulary chapter by chapter and always in context, making it easier to retain and recall.

-• Instant Simplification: Easily simplify challenging text, making authentic reading accessible and enjoyable.
+• Instant Simplification: Simplify any challenging paragraph with one tap, making authentic reading accessible without breaking your flow.

-• Structured Learning: Enjoy structured yet flexible support, helping you transition smoothly from intermediate to advanced fluency.
+• Structured Learning: Structured yet flexible support to help you transition smoothly from intermediate to advanced fluency.

-Ultimately, the experts highlight that language apps are powerful tools, especially when used alongside authentic content and interaction.
-Apps help build foundational skills, reduce anxiety, and enhance real-life practice.
+Ultimately, the experts highlight that language apps are powerful tools, especially when used alongside authentic content and real-world interaction.
+Apps help build foundational skills, reduce anxiety, and support consistent practice.

-With LanguageLeveler, you can confidently integrate structured learning into your broader language journey, combining app-based convenience with authentic language experiences.
+With LanguageLeveler, you can confidently integrate structured learning into your broader language journey, combining app-based convenience with the authentic reading experience that actually builds fluency.